VC-Inspector: Advancing Reference-free Evaluation of Video Captions with Factual Analysis: Experiments

-\paragraph{Computational efficiency.} We assess the computational efficiency by comparing the average runtime per video clip.
-EMScore \citep{shi_emscore_2022}, ViCLIPScore \citep{wang_internvid_2024}, and VC-Inspector require 0.42, 0.34, and 0.30 seconds per clip, respectively, on a single A100 GPU. {\tt VC-Inspector} demonstrates superior efficiency compared to existing methods.
+We assess computational efficiency by comparing the average runtime per video.
+On a single A100 GPU, EMScore \citep{shi_emscore_2022}, ViCLIPScore \citep{wang_internvid_2024}, and \ours-3B require 0.42, 0.34, and 0.30 seconds per clip, respectively.
+These results indicate that \ours is more efficient than existing methods.
+For EMScore and ViCLIPScore, we use the official implementations provided by the authors; for \ours, we employ vLLM \citep{kwon2023efficient} with online serving.
+Efficiency is measured over 2,000 videos, each uniformly sampled into 16 frames.